Pietro-Rota/Implied-Probability-Density-Functions/README.md

 - Bollerslev, T., Tauchen, G., & Zhou, H. (2009).
 Expected stock returns and variance risk premia.

 How to Use
+1. Download the html file if you only want to see the result and the process behind it without running the code.

+2. to run the code download the repository, and run either the Quarto file or the python script.

 Future Directions

 - Incorporating machine learning–based regularization for density estimation.
 - Applying IVPDF methods to systemic risk monitoring.
+- Forecasting movments using RND moment dynamics. like skewness risk premium.